His name was William Frederick Hunter, and she only saw him once.

 It would have killed me, she said.
 It would have killed me.
 I couldn’t have gone on.
 I loved him.

 She had loved his father.
 They had planned to marry, as soon as he divorced his wife.
 Nobody had believed her, but it was true.
 It seemed true.
 They’d run off together twice.
-They both went AWOL from the Air Force, running off into the night to be together.
+They both went AWOL from the Air Force, running off to be together.
 Her family pursued them, his wife’s family sent private detectives after them, the Air Force searched for them.
 They were wanted.
 They ran.
 They were found, and they ran again.
 He left his family for her, risked his career for her.
-He was happy that they were going to have a baby.
+He was happy that they were going to have a baby, or so he told her.
 They hid out in motels.

 At the time, she said, I thought it was romantic.
 She shakes her head.

-She was nineteen years old.
-He was nearly twice her age.
+She was just twenty years old.
+He was twice her age.
 When her family found her the second time, they didn’t bother to reason with her.
 They just took her.
-They took her and put her in a home for unwed mothers.
+They took her and once her pregnancy began to show, they put her in a home for unwed mothers.
 She stayed there.
 She doesn’t know what happened to her lover.
 She never saw or heard from him again.
 She thinks that he probably went back to the Air Force, and to his wife.

 I would have liked for him to know that he had a son, she said.
 I think that would have made him happy.
 She paused.
 Or maybe not.